Professor Mark Banks

 Banks, M., Ebrey, J. And Toynbee J. (2014) Black British Jazz: A Working Lives Survey, Open University and Jazz Services.

-I teach MS1002 Topics in Media and Communication and MS7211 The Cultural Industries: Theory, Policy & Practice.
+I teach MS7211 The Cultural Industries: Theory, Policy & Practice.

 I have taught widely in sociology and cultural and media studies, and while at the Open University co-chaired the production of the OU course DD206 The Uses of Social Science.

-Currently I’m supervising PhD students in areas related to cultural work and policy – including projects on social media, expertise and cultural work; Colombian television production; Chinese creative industries; the sociology of branding; I welcome new enquiries from prospective students.
+Currently I’m supervising PhD students in areas related to cultural work and policy – including projects on social media, expertise and cultural work; Colombian television production; Chinese creative industries, and the sociology of branding; I welcome new enquiries from prospective students.

 I have wide experience of working and managing on ESRC, AHRC, and European-funded research projects, organising events, editing, reviewing and external examining.